lankaraniamir/Spotify-Artist-Extractor/README.md

 ## Summary

 This program uses a recursive async method to scrape a list of all artists on Spotify.
-I have provided the results from October 2023 (excluding "s " which was too large to import) which scaped over 13 million unique artists.
+I have provided the results from June 2023 (excluding "s " which was too large to import) which scaped over 13 million unique artists.
 If you would like to get a more updated list, follow instructions below to setup.

 ## Approach